The Best Pie Shops in San Diego

 Pop Pie Co.

-This popular University Heights pie shop bakes up classic pies as well as international versions.
-Customer favorites include the Green Hog, a mini pie featuring braised pork shoulder mixed with tomatillo, poblano, jalapeno and jack cheese, and a take on the chicken pot pie that’s made vegetarian.
+This popular pie shop bakes up classic pies as well as international versions.
+Customer favorites include the Green Hog, a mini pie featuring braised pork shoulder mixed with tomatillo, poblano, jalapeno and jack cheese, and a vegetarian take on the chicken pot pie.
 The sweet pies aren’t shabby either.
-Order up a slice of salted maple and transform it into a la mode by topping it with ice cream from its sister shop, Stella Jean.
+Order up a slice of salted maple and transform it a la mode by topping it with ice cream from its sister shop, Stella Jean.

 How to order: Walk in or select your location and order takeout or delivery online.
-Pop Pie is taking pre-orders online for Thanksgiving through Sunday, November 21, with pickup on Wednesday, November 24 (11 am–5 pm) and Thursday, November 25 (11 am–2 pm).
+Pop Pie is taking pre-orders online for Thanksgiving through Thursday, November 17, or until they sell out, with pickup on Wednesday, November 23 (11 am–4 pm) and Thursday, November 25 (11 am–2 pm).

 Julian Pie Co.